cabforum/smime/SBR.md

 * **LEI**:

   For a global Legal Entity Identifier as specified in ISO 17442 for the entity named in the `subject:organizationName` as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
-The 2 character ISO 3166 [2] country code shall be set to 'XG'.
+The 2 character ISO 3166 country code SHALL be set to 'XG'.